Explore The World Of Salt Mystic

 The idea is these novels (and the Lore Cards) introduce important characters and developments in the overall story that bring new cards and mechanics as we go.
 You should join us in this – it’s fascinating!

 And finally, we’re hard at work on the first roleplaying game supplement for the Salt Mystic setting, which is especially intriguing as an experimental and completely novel approach to RPGs.
-The core idea was begun in the article here, when it became obvious we were missing an entire class of people (like me, actually) who relate best to themes of exploration in their games.
+It’s called The Augur’s Book Of Lots.

 What about submissions – can I submit fiction or art for publication?